gglee4ai/note-r-cookbook-2019/github_document/note12.md

     ##
     ##     value

-    ## The following object is masked from 'package:rmarkdown':
-    ##
-    ##     run

 ``` r
 plan(multiprocess)
 ```

-    ## Warning: Strategy 'multiprocess' is deprecated in future
-    ## (>= 1.20.0) [2020-10-30].
-Instead, explicitly specify either
+    ## Warning: Strategy 'multiprocess' is deprecated in future (>= 1.20.0) [2020-10-30].
+Instead, explicitly
-    ## 'multisession' (recommended) or 'multicore'.
-In the current R session,
+    ## specify either 'multisession' (recommended) or 'multicore'.
+In the current R session, 'multiprocess' equals
-    ## 'multiprocess' equals 'multisession'.
+    ## 'multisession'.

-    ## Warning in supportsMulticoreAndRStudio(...): [ONE-TIME WARNING] Forked
+    ## Warning in supportsMulticoreAndRStudio(...): [ONE-TIME WARNING] Forked processing ('multicore') is
-    ## processing ('multicore') is not supported when running R from RStudio
-    ## because it is considered unstable.
-For more details, how to control
+    ## not supported when running R from RStudio because it is considered unstable.
+For more details, how
-    ## forked processing or not, and how to silence this warning in future R
+    ## to control forked processing or not, and how to silence this warning in future R sessions, see ?
-    ## sessions, see ?parallelly::supportsMulticore
+    ## parallelly::supportsMulticore

 ``` r
 tic("simulate pi - parallel")
 sims_list <- future_map(draw_list, simulate_pi)
 ```

-    ## Warning: UNRELIABLE VALUE: Future ('<none>') unexpectedly generated
-    ## random numbers without specifying argument 'seed'.
-There is a risk that
+    ## Warning: UNRELIABLE VALUE: Future ('<none>') unexpectedly generated random numbers without specifying argument
-    ## those random numbers are not statistically sound and the overall results
+    ## 'seed'.
+There is a risk that those random numbers are not statistically sound and the overall results might be
-    ## might be invalid.
+    ## invalid.
 To fix this, specify 'seed=TRUE'.
-This ensures that
-    ## proper, parallel-safe random numbers are produced via the L'Ecuyer-
+This ensures that proper, parallel-safe random numbers are produced
-    ## CMRG method.
-To disable this check, use 'seed=NULL', or set option
+    ## via the L'Ecuyer-CMRG method.
+To disable this check, use 'seed=NULL', or set option 'future.rng.onMisuse' to
-    ## 'future.rng.onMisuse' to "ignore".
+    ## "ignore".

-    ## Warning: UNRELIABLE VALUE: Future ('<none>') unexpectedly generated
-    ## random numbers without specifying argument 'seed'.
-There is a risk that
+    ## Warning: UNRELIABLE VALUE: Future ('<none>') unexpectedly generated random numbers without specifying argument
-    ## those random numbers are not statistically sound and the overall results
+    ## 'seed'.
+There is a risk that those random numbers are not statistically sound and the overall results might be
-    ## might be invalid.
+    ## invalid.
 To fix this, specify 'seed=TRUE'.
-This ensures that
-    ## proper, parallel-safe random numbers are produced via the L'Ecuyer-
+This ensures that proper, parallel-safe random numbers are produced
-    ## CMRG method.
-To disable this check, use 'seed=NULL', or set option
+    ## via the L'Ecuyer-CMRG method.
+To disable this check, use 'seed=NULL', or set option 'future.rng.onMisuse' to
-    ## 'future.rng.onMisuse' to "ignore".
+    ## "ignore".

-    ## Warning: UNRELIABLE VALUE: Future ('<none>') unexpectedly generated
-    ## random numbers without specifying argument 'seed'.
-There is a risk that
+    ## Warning: UNRELIABLE VALUE: Future ('<none>') unexpectedly generated random numbers without specifying argument
-    ## those random numbers are not statistically sound and the overall results
+    ## 'seed'.
+There is a risk that those random numbers are not statistically sound and the overall results might be
-    ## might be invalid.
+    ## invalid.
 To fix this, specify 'seed=TRUE'.
-This ensures that
-    ## proper, parallel-safe random numbers are produced via the L'Ecuyer-
+This ensures that proper, parallel-safe random numbers are produced
-    ## CMRG method.
-To disable this check, use 'seed=NULL', or set option
+    ## via the L'Ecuyer-CMRG method.
+To disable this check, use 'seed=NULL', or set option 'future.rng.onMisuse' to
-    ## 'future.rng.onMisuse' to "ignore".
+    ## "ignore".

-    ## Warning: UNRELIABLE VALUE: Future ('<none>') unexpectedly generated
-    ## random numbers without specifying argument 'seed'.
-There is a risk that
+    ## Warning: UNRELIABLE VALUE: Future ('<none>') unexpectedly generated random numbers without specifying argument
-    ## those random numbers are not statistically sound and the overall results
+    ## 'seed'.
+There is a risk that those random numbers are not statistically sound and the overall results might be
-    ## might be invalid.
+    ## invalid.
 To fix this, specify 'seed=TRUE'.
-This ensures that
-    ## proper, parallel-safe random numbers are produced via the L'Ecuyer-
+This ensures that proper, parallel-safe random numbers are produced
-    ## CMRG method.
-To disable this check, use 'seed=NULL', or set option
+    ## via the L'Ecuyer-CMRG method.
+To disable this check, use 'seed=NULL', or set option 'future.rng.onMisuse' to
-    ## 'future.rng.onMisuse' to "ignore".
+    ## "ignore".

-    ## Warning: UNRELIABLE VALUE: Future ('<none>') unexpectedly generated
-    ## random numbers without specifying argument 'seed'.
-There is a risk that
+    ## Warning: UNRELIABLE VALUE: Future ('<none>') unexpectedly generated random numbers without specifying argument
-    ## those random numbers are not statistically sound and the overall results
+    ## 'seed'.
+There is a risk that those random numbers are not statistically sound and the overall results might be
-    ## might be invalid.
+    ## invalid.
 To fix this, specify 'seed=TRUE'.
-This ensures that
-    ## proper, parallel-safe random numbers are produced via the L'Ecuyer-
+This ensures that proper, parallel-safe random numbers are produced
-    ## CMRG method.
-To disable this check, use 'seed=NULL', or set option
+    ## via the L'Ecuyer-CMRG method.
+To disable this check, use 'seed=NULL', or set option 'future.rng.onMisuse' to
-    ## 'future.rng.onMisuse' to "ignore".
+    ## "ignore".

-    ## Warning: UNRELIABLE VALUE: Future ('<none>') unexpectedly generated
-    ## random numbers without specifying argument 'seed'.
-There is a risk that
+    ## Warning: UNRELIABLE VALUE: Future ('<none>') unexpectedly generated random numbers without specifying argument
-    ## those random numbers are not statistically sound and the overall results
+    ## 'seed'.
+There is a risk that those random numbers are not statistically sound and the overall results might be
-    ## might be invalid.
+    ## invalid.
 To fix this, specify 'seed=TRUE'.
-This ensures that
-    ## proper, parallel-safe random numbers are produced via the L'Ecuyer-
+This ensures that proper, parallel-safe random numbers are produced
-    ## CMRG method.
-To disable this check, use 'seed=NULL', or set option
+    ## via the L'Ecuyer-CMRG method.
+To disable this check, use 'seed=NULL', or set option 'future.rng.onMisuse' to
-    ## 'future.rng.onMisuse' to "ignore".
+    ## "ignore".

-    ## Warning: UNRELIABLE VALUE: Future ('<none>') unexpectedly generated
-    ## random numbers without specifying argument 'seed'.
-There is a risk that
+    ## Warning: UNRELIABLE VALUE: Future ('<none>') unexpectedly generated random numbers without specifying argument
-    ## those random numbers are not statistically sound and the overall results
+    ## 'seed'.
+There is a risk that those random numbers are not statistically sound and the overall results might be
-    ## might be invalid.
+    ## invalid.
 To fix this, specify 'seed=TRUE'.
-This ensures that
-    ## proper, parallel-safe random numbers are produced via the L'Ecuyer-
+This ensures that proper, parallel-safe random numbers are produced
-    ## CMRG method.
-To disable this check, use 'seed=NULL', or set option
+    ## via the L'Ecuyer-CMRG method.
+To disable this check, use 'seed=NULL', or set option 'future.rng.onMisuse' to
-    ## 'future.rng.onMisuse' to "ignore".
+    ## "ignore".

-    ## Warning: UNRELIABLE VALUE: Future ('<none>') unexpectedly generated
-    ## random numbers without specifying argument 'seed'.
-There is a risk that
+    ## Warning: UNRELIABLE VALUE: Future ('<none>') unexpectedly generated random numbers without specifying argument
-    ## those random numbers are not statistically sound and the overall results
+    ## 'seed'.
+There is a risk that those random numbers are not statistically sound and the overall results might be
-    ## might be invalid.
+    ## invalid.
 To fix this, specify 'seed=TRUE'.
-This ensures that
-    ## proper, parallel-safe random numbers are produced via the L'Ecuyer-
+This ensures that proper, parallel-safe random numbers are produced
-    ## CMRG method.
-To disable this check, use 'seed=NULL', or set option
+    ## via the L'Ecuyer-CMRG method.
+To disable this check, use 'seed=NULL', or set option 'future.rng.onMisuse' to
-    ## 'future.rng.onMisuse' to "ignore".
+    ## "ignore".

-    ## Warning: UNRELIABLE VALUE: Future ('<none>') unexpectedly generated
-    ## random numbers without specifying argument 'seed'.
-There is a risk that
+    ## Warning: UNRELIABLE VALUE: Future ('<none>') unexpectedly generated random numbers without specifying argument
-    ## those random numbers are not statistically sound and the overall results
+    ## 'seed'.
+There is a risk that those random numbers are not statistically sound and the overall results might be
-    ## might be invalid.
+    ## invalid.
 To fix this, specify 'seed=TRUE'.
-This ensures that
-    ## proper, parallel-safe random numbers are produced via the L'Ecuyer-
+This ensures that proper, parallel-safe random numbers are produced
-    ## CMRG method.
-To disable this check, use 'seed=NULL', or set option
+    ## via the L'Ecuyer-CMRG method.
+To disable this check, use 'seed=NULL', or set option 'future.rng.onMisuse' to
-    ## 'future.rng.onMisuse' to "ignore".
+    ## "ignore".

-    ## Warning: UNRELIABLE VALUE: Future ('<none>') unexpectedly generated
-    ## random numbers without specifying argument 'seed'.
-There is a risk that
+    ## Warning: UNRELIABLE VALUE: Future ('<none>') unexpectedly generated random numbers without specifying argument
-    ## those random numbers are not statistically sound and the overall results
+    ## 'seed'.
+There is a risk that those random numbers are not statistically sound and the overall results might be
-    ## might be invalid.
+    ## invalid.
 To fix this, specify 'seed=TRUE'.
-This ensures that
-    ## proper, parallel-safe random numbers are produced via the L'Ecuyer-
+This ensures that proper, parallel-safe random numbers are produced
-    ## CMRG method.
-To disable this check, use 'seed=NULL', or set option
+    ## via the L'Ecuyer-CMRG method.
+To disable this check, use 'seed=NULL', or set option 'future.rng.onMisuse' to
-    ## 'future.rng.onMisuse' to "ignore".
+    ## "ignore".

 ``` r
 toc()
 ```

-    ## simulate pi - parallel: 4.648 sec elapsed
+    ## simulate pi - parallel: 4.324 sec elapsed

 ``` r
 mean(unlist(sims_list))
 ```

-    ## [1] 3.141575
+    ## [1] 3.141571

 ## 12.22 원격에서 병렬로 R 실행하기